There are now 2 possible online modes for units:

 Availability Location Mode Semester 1 UWA (Perth) Face to face Semester 1 Online Online Restricted

 - Details for undergraduate courses

-- Level 3 option in the Marketing major sequence
+- Level 3 option in the Marketing; Business Analytics major sequences

 - Level 3 elective

-- Students are able to (1) identify the contemporary issues in marketing in organisations and society; (2) identify contemporary marketing issues and discuss their relevance to organisational problems; (3) critically reflect on the contemporary theories underpinning marketing; (4) analyse and interpret contemporary marketing strategies, and critically reflect on appropriate recommendations for improvement; (5) demonstrate competencies to work effectively in teams; (6) demonstrate the ability to give oral presentations in a clear and coherent manner; and (7) demonstrate the ability to produce clear and concise written communication.
+Students are able to (1) critically reflect on the role new technologies play in marketing, organisations and society; (2) critically reflect on the theories underpinning the use of new technologies in marketing; (3) exercise judgement to recommend solutions for emerging marketing issues around the integration of new technologies; (4) utilise marketing technologies to communicate to a range of stakeholders; (5) demonstrate competencies to work effectively in diverse teams; (6) demonstrate the ability to give oral presentations in a clear and coherent manner; and (7) demonstrate the ability to produce clear and concise written communication..

-- Typically this unit is assessed in the following ways: (1) class participation; (2) examinations; and (3) assignments.
+Indicative assessments in this unit are as follows: (1) preparation & participation; (2) project; and (3) exam.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Contact hours